dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/README.md

 **Q: What about failsafe mode?**

-A: Set `LEE_FAILSAFE_ENABLED=true` for emergency bypass.
+A: Set `LAMBDA_MODE=failsafe` for emergency bypass.
 Instant activation (no redeployment).
 Provides basic HA control with maximum reliability (42MB, 50ms, 99.99% uptime).

 **Q: Why a flat package structure?**